Remember when you were a kid and your mother asked you if you had washed your hands before having dinner or after going to the bathroom?

 PERSONAL HYGIENE BEGINS WITH THE HANDS

-December 1-7 is National Handwashing Awareness Week.
-It's a time to remember that personal hygiene begins and ends with our hands and to relearn the basics about hand hygiene.
+Personal hygiene begins and ends with our hands and to relearn the basics about hand hygiene.

 The American Medical Association offers several principles of hand awareness – wash your hands when they are dirty and before eating, do not cough or sneeze into your hands, and don’t put your fingers in your eyes, nose or mouth.